microsoft/ms-tpm-20-ref/README.md

 The reference implementation can be directly used via the [TPM 2.0 simulator](TPMCmd/Simulator) that emulates a TPM 2.0 device and can be accessed via a custom TCP based protocol.
 The simplest way to work with the simulator is to use a [TSS library](https://github.com/Microsoft/TSS.MSR) for the programming language of your choice - C#/.Net, C++, Java, Python, JavaScript/Node.js are currently supported.
 The C language TSS implementing the TCG's TSS API specifiaction is available [here](https://github.com/tpm2-software/tpm2-tss).

-## Visual Studio build ##
+## Windows build ##

-Before building the Visual Studio solution:
+Windows build is implemented as a Visual Studio 2017 solution.
+Before building it:

 * Setup one or both of the following underlying cryptographic libraries: